Healthy Homes Assessment Marewa

 Draught Stopping Marewa

-Draughts are a major cause of lower temperatures in homes.
-A damp home is more expensive to heat, meaning wasting energy and increased bills.
+Draughts are a major cause of less temperature in homes.
+A draughty home will cost more to heat, meaning wasting energy and incurring higher costs.

-If you can feel external air entering or the air is clear from a gap or hole and you can feel it, it is likely a crack or hole that requirements sealing in the way you can.
-Cracks and gaps that are large should be stopped permanently.
-The gaps that exceed 3mm that let air into or out of your house require seals.
-For instance, if an open fireplace is not in use, it may cause draughts and should be sealed from.
-Landlords and property managers are responsible for ensuring such draughts are eliminated whenever possible.
+If you are able to feel external air entering or an unobstructed draught coming from a crack or a gap, then it’s likely to be a gap or an opening that needs sealing in some way.
+Cracks and gaps that are large should be permanently stopped.
+Gaps greater than 3mm that let air into or out within the house need seals.
+For instance, if an open fireplace isn’t being used, it could cause draughts, and must be sealed from.
+Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent possible.

-There is no require to block holes or gaps in the building.
-For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the household is heated and cools to allow them to be shut and opened, rather than securing.
-We will examine the windows and doors during the Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the building when the house is heated and cools so that they can still be opened and closed rather than securing.
+We will check the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections